 Regular visitors to Taste Of The Place will know how much I love tea – afternoon tea, high tea, cream tea, just a cup of tea (which I happen to be enjoying right now).
 Taking the time for tea means slowing down for a moment, and enjoying life’s simple luxuries.

-Which is why this year for Mother’s Day, I will be making a simple, but luxurious cream tea for my own mama.
+This is why this year for Mother’s Day, I will be making a simple, but luxurious cream tea for my own mama.
 And I thought I would share with you just how to make it, in case you want to make one for your mama, too. <3

 By the way, if you are unclear on what the difference is between afternoon tea, high tea, and cream tea, hop over to my post about fresh British scones, where I outline all the particulars.
-Cream tea is my personal favorite – perfectly brewed tea, homemade scones, fresh clotted cream, and jam – sublime!
+Cream tea is my personal favorite – perfectly brewed tea, homemade British scones, fresh clotted cream, and jam – sublime!

-By the way again, the recipes for British scones and clotted cream mentioned below come straight out of my new cookbook, “Taste Of The Place, authentic recipes from real kitchens around the globe”.
+By the way again, the recipes for British scones and clotted cream mentioned here come straight out of my new cookbook, “Taste Of The Place, authentic recipes from real kitchens around the globe”.
 Learn more about the cookbook over at Tasteoftheplace.com/buythecookbook.

 How to put together a cream tea

 The beauty of cream tea is its simplicity!